 “More alluring by far were letters from others.
 Real letters, written by real people who preferred the sensual act of writing by hand, the delightfully languorous anticipation of the reply, to the reptilian coldness of the keyboard and instantaneity of the Internet – people for whom the act of writing was a deliberate choice and in some cases, one sensed, a matter of principle, a stand taken in favour of a lifestyle not quite so determined by the race against time and the obligation to perform.”

-This is such a beautiful quote and so beautifully lovely.
-I am sure most of you know by now that I am British whereas my husband is American and in the beginning of our relationship we would write letters to each other getting to know each other and letting each other know how much we love each other.
-It was so beautiful and to this day on birthdays and holidays we write each other a letter instead of getting each other a card.
-Letter writing is beautiful and I truly wish more people wrote them and I hope this novel inspires people to do so!
+This quote is one of my favorite quotes of all time, it is simple and beautifully lovely.
+As I am sure many of you lovely readers know, I am English whereas my husband is American and in the beginning of our relationship, we would write letters to each other, getting to know each other and letting each other know how much we love each other.
+It was a beautiful thing we had done and still to this day on birthdays and holidays we write each other a letter instead of getting each other a card.
+My point is that letter writing is marvelous and I truly wish more people wrote them and I hope this novel and my review inspire some of you lovely people to do so!

 Goodbye for now book lovers,

 P.S.
 Here is a preview of the book for all of you lovely readers to enjoy!
 If you have loved what you have read and want to buy the wonderful novel then you can click the buy on amazon button and it will take you straight to Amazon U.K.!
 If you are international then click the Book Depository link underneath it!
 Thank you so much again for reading!